 About University Of Bristol

 Dating back to 1876, and receiving its royal charter in 1909, the University of Bristol is one of the most popular and successful universities in the UK.
-Ranked among the top 50 universities globally in the QS World University Rankings 2018, Bristol attracts students from more than 120 countries worldwide.
+Ranked among the top 10 universities in the UK in the QS World University Rankings 2019, Bristol attracts students from more than 120 countries worldwide.

 Bristol graduates are known for their impact on academia, policy and practice across the world.
 Alumni include leading figures in science, medicine, industry and politics, award-winning writers and actors, and prominent members of the professions and their governing bodies